nickolashkraus/nickolaskraus-org/content/articles/my-local-development-setup.md

 pip install --user powerline-status
 ```

 This will install Powerline to the Python user install directory for your platform.
-On MacOS, this is typically `~/.local/`.
+On macOS, this is typically `~/.local/`.

 **Note**: If you use a virtualenv, you will need to install `powerline-status` to it as well.